outsidedav/swift/authenticate/app_id.md

     ```
     {: pre}

 ## Step 4.
-Managing the sign in experience
+Managing the sign-in experience
 {: #managing-signin-appid}

 An identity provider provides the authentication information for your users so that you can authorize them.
-With {{site.data.keyword.appid_short_notm}}, you can use social identity providers such as Facebook and Google+, or you can manage a user registry with cloud directory.
+With {{site.data.keyword.appid_short_notm}}, you can use social identity providers such as Facebook and Google+ or you can manage a user registry with cloud directory.

-You can update your configurations at any time without making changes to your app code.
+You can update your configurations at any time without updating your app code.
 {: tip}